rcarmo/rss2imap/README.md

 As long as you sync, all the text will be available off-line (images are cached at the whim of the MUA).

+The Gmail app ignores CSS and may have weird behaviors with long bits of text, though.

 # Main Features:

 * E-mail is injected directly via IMAP (so no delays or hassles with spam filters)